ArturKalach/react-native-a11y/README.md

 ```

-## Roadmap
-- Publish on npm
-- Add examples and update samples
-- Add tests
-- Migrate to the new architecture
-- Check React Navigation for A11y and make examples

 ## Usage

-A11y library consists of different components and hooks, to start work with `react-native-a11y` you can get familiar with an example app in examples it is called `A11ySample`.
+A11y library consists of different components and hooks, to start work with `react-native-a11y` you can get familiar with an example app in `examples/A11ySample`.

 First of all providers: